lgw2/lgw2.github.io/_teaching/csci246-spring-2023/syllabus.md

 ### Textbook

 *Connecting Discrete Mathematics and Computer Science* by David Liben-Nowell.
-A free PDF version of the book is available at https://cs.carleton.edu/faculty/dln/book/.
+A free PDF version of the book is available [here](https://cs.carleton.edu/faculty/dln/book/).
 The physical book is about $80 and is available in the bookstore if you prefer that.

+### Problem solving tips

+Check out [this document](https://lgw2.github.io/teaching/csci112-spring-2023/homework/tips.pdf) for tips on how to come up with your proofs, specific tips for homework assignments in this class, and strategies for getting the homework assignments done.
+This document is a work in progress and may be updated throughout the semester.

 ### Course assistant